-For the avoidance of doubt this does not confer authority on the Corporate Director Infrastructure and Business Growth to reply to a consultation undertaken in respect of a possible Development Consent Order under the Planning Act 2008.
+For the avoidance of doubt this does not confer authority on the Corporate Director of Place and Communities to reply to a consultation undertaken in respect of a possible Development Consent Order under the Planning Act 2008.

-14. To make minor modifications to the wording of conditions or reasons for refusal wording post committee, following consultation with the Proposer of the Motion that was contrary to the Officers Recommendation, to render them National Planning Policy Guidance compliant and include all relevant planning policies, and formalisation of the Decision Notice in the event of planning permission being granted or refused by the Planning Committee contrary to officer recommendation.
+- 13. To make minor modifications to the wording of conditions or reasons for refusal wording post committee, following consultation with the Proposer of the Motion that was contrary to the Officers Recommendation, to render them National Planning Policy Guidance compliant and include all relevant planning policies, and formalisation of the Decision Notice in the event of planning permission being granted or refused by the Planning Committee contrary to officer recommendation. - 14.
+To make minor modifications to the wording of planning conditions or add further planning conditions as deemed necessary following the resolution to grant planning permission at a Planning Committee meeting (Subject to point 13 above).